khepin/KhepinYamlFixturesBundle/README.md

-If you want to pass an array of already created objects to a *-To-Many assocation, you can do this by first allowing your setter on the object to accept a plain PHP array (as opposed to only accepting a Doctirine\Common\ArrayCollection) and then define your YAML file as follows:
+If you want to pass an array of already created objects to a *-To-Many assocation, you can do this by first allowing your setter on the object to accept a plain PHP array (as opposed to only accepting a Doctrine\Common\ArrayCollection) and then define your YAML file as follows:

     fixtures: